KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 The possibility to add multiple reference lines to show various installation depending components such as the "maximal possible water height".
 ![Offset channels as reference lines](../../img/roadmap/AddReferenceLines.png)

-### Customer Administrator features
-- Add registered user to own group
-- Show the user name of the customer administrator

 ### Alarming
 It is wished to automatically trigger alarms when certain device or system specific cases occur:
 * Device Alarm